FZFR/DevOps-Test/README.md

 - Google Kubernetes Engine (GKE) is used to deploy the application as Kubernetes pods, providing scalability and high availability.
 - Cloud Load Balancer is used to distribute incoming traffic to the Kubernetes Cluster.
 - Cloud Armor provides firewall protection for added security.
-- VPC Network is used for network isolation.
-- Cloud DNS is configured for domain management.